 White Oaks Investment Management, Inc. provides discretionary investment management services to unregistered pooled investment vehicles.
-Sub-adviser to other Investment Advisers.

 Wrap Fee Programs

 We currently do not participate in Wrap Fee Programs.

 Fees and Compensation

 White Oaks Investment Management, Inc. serves as Investment Adviser to a number of private funds, and how we are paid is determined in the Offering Memorandum of each private fund we advise on.